13 Clustering for Insight: Segmenting Data Without Labels

 Visualizing the Clusters

-To gain insight into the clustering results, we use the fviz_cluster() function from the factoextra package to visualize the four groups:
+To gain insight into the clustering results, we visualize the four groups using the fviz_cluster() function from the factoextra package:

 fviz_cluster(cereal_kmeans, cereal_mm,